Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 :---------------------------------------------:|:----------------------------------------:|
 ![](Weighted_Price_Value_By_Year.png)          |![](Open_Low_High_Close_Prices_By_Year.png)

- To view the complete Exploratory Data Analysis of this project python's Jupiter Notebook, please click [here](BITCOIN_HISTORICAL_DATA.ipynb)
+ To view the complete Exploratory Data Analysis (EDA) of this project in python Jupiter Notebook, please click [here](BITCOIN_HISTORICAL_DATA.ipynb)

 ## Data Analysis and Visuals in Power BI: